It’s a big day for my blog.

 - 3 tablespoons coconut oil

-- 1 egg (or for vegans: 1 tablespoon flax meal and 2 tablespoons water)
+- 1 tablespoon flax meal and 2 tablespoons water

 Prepare your baking sheet with Pam, parchment paper, or silicon baking mat (my favorite).
 Get your hands wet with water; this dough is sticky and believe me, it will be a cinch to lay the cookies out this way.
 Ball up the dough and flatten onto the baking sheet.